dokadon/terraform-web-server/README.md

 There are a number of dev ops tools which are required in the build environment.

-## Linux Version, DNF, Git, Bash & Sudo
+## Linux Version, dnf, apt-get, git, bash & sudo
-* Fedora 30.
+* Fedora 30 or Ubuntu 19.04.
 Other versions may work.
-But testing has only been done on Fedora 30.
+But testing has only been done on Fedora 30 and Ubuntu 19.04.

 * dnf and git must already be installed.